 Sharaf Maisha, Research Technician

 Sharaf Maisha earned her B.S. in Biochemistry with Honors from the University at Buffalo in 2023.
-She recently completed a two-year research fellowship at the NIH as part of the prestigious Undergraduate Scholarship Program (UGSP), where she investigated KRAB-zinc finger proteins and their role in genome regulation and mammalian development.
+She recently completed a two-year research fellowship at the NIH as part of the Undergraduate Scholarship Program (UGSP), where she investigated KRAB-zinc finger proteins and their role in genome regulation and mammalian development.
 Her research experience spans molecular biology, immunology, biochemistry, genetics, mouse embryology, and bioinformatics.
-In the Huang Lab, Sharaf is passionate about characterizing a phase-variable system in Bacteroides thetaiotaomicron.
+In the Huang Lab, Sharaf is passionate about characterizing a phase-variable system in B. theta.

 Marissa Rackwitz, PharmD student (NIH T35 Summer Research Program)